 If the downward participation trend continues, it will result in diminished capacity to conserve species cherished by hunters and all outdoor enthusiasts.
 The threat is real.
 But from the crucible of crisis opportunity emerges — to ensure that wildlife conservation remains fueled by hunters and shooting sports enthusiasts.

 As organizations keenly interested in promoting wildlife conservation, the Wildlife Management Institute and the Council to Advance Hunting and the Shooting Sports are developing an action plan to reverse the decline in participation among hunters and target shooters.

-It will inventory current efforts, coordinate resources and develop customizable toolkits for agencies, conservation organizations and industry partners.
+It will inventory current efforts, coordinate resources and develop custom tool kits for agencies, conservation organizations and industry partners.
 The plan will result in effective, proven strategies and tools to create more hunters and shooting sports participants, especially among non-traditional audiences.

 Stakeholders who adopt the plan will increase participation among likely hunters and shooting sports participants, and see a groundswell of support from unlikely allies in the community.
 The action plan represents a make-or-break moment for the future of wildlife conservation.
 Never before have the available talents, resources, volunteers and funding been strategically aligned.

-The plan is a result of a collaboration between two non-profit organizations, the Council to Advance Hunting and the Shooting Sports (shootingcouncil.org) and the Wildlife Management Institute (wildlifemanagementinstitute.org).
-Both organizations recognize the role of hunters and other outdoorspeople in advocating for (and funding) the conservation of wildlife and habitat.
+The plan is a result of a collaboration between two non-profit organizations, the Council to Advance Hunting and the Shooting Sports and the Wildlife Management Institute.
+Both organizations recognize the role of hunters and target shooters in advocating for, and funding, the conservation of wildlife and habitat.